TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 With this project we aim at tackling those organizational bottlenecks by creating a web application.

-An easy-to-use digital overview in the form of a central calendar with clickable time slots that represent certain appointments, such as planned experiments, should replace the necessity for hand-written notes and printed out timetables.
+An easy-to-use digital overview in the form of a calendar with clickable time slots that represent certain appointments, such as planned experiments, should replace hand-written notes and printed out timetables.

-This calendar will not only serve its purpose in clearly displaying the different appointments in a unified and easy-to-read format.
+This calendar will not only serve its purpose in clearly displaying different appointments in a unified and easy-to-read format.
-All of this will also greatly lessen the possibility for misscommunication between members of the VLA and improve upon the current workflow.
+It will also greatly lessen the possibility for miscommunication between members of the VLA and improve upon the current workflow.
-Anyone with appropriate access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status on their device.
+Anyone with access to the calendar will be able to see the latest modifications and an up-to-date view of the current organizational status on their device.

-The workflow of the VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but make certain tasks such as checking the current state of a specific experiment component or moving certain experiments between lectures much less of a hassle.
+The VLA will also benefit from many quality-of-life improvements that will not only increase efficiency, but streamline tasks such as checking the current state of a specific experiment component or moving experiments between lectures.

-Furthermore, this software should be maintainable, so that other development teams can continue developing it from where we left off.
+Furthermore, this software should be maintainable, so that other development teams can continue developing it.

 ### Diagram of architecture